MicrosoftDocs/microsoft-community-training/microsoft-community-training/OSS-Version/get-started/user-role-and-management-portal-overview.md

 ### 2. Organization Administrator

 This role is assigned to owners of a specific organization.
-An **Organization** on the Microsoft Community Platform is a set of learners and administrators who have a particular purpose or belong to a specific criteria viz. location, job function, interest etc. The organization administrator can use the management portal to manage content and users for its organization.
+An **Organization** on the  Community Platform is a set of learners and administrators who have a particular purpose or belong to a specific criteria viz. location, job function, interest etc. The organization administrator can use the management portal to manage content and users for its organization.

 Here are the steps on [**how to assign organization administrator permission to a user**](../user-management/add-users/add-an-administrator-to-the-portal.md).